 At the Cloud Shell prompt, connect to your Cloud SQL instance:

-gcloud beta sql connect myinstance --user=postgres
+gcloud sql connect myinstance --user=postgres

 Enter your postgres password.

 You should see the psql prompt.

 - Insert sample data into the postgres database: